About us

 Professional Midwife

-I am from a town called San Andrés Tziróndaro, Michoacán.
-I trained as a professional midwife at the Mujeres Aliadas Technical Midwifery School from 2019 to 2021.
+I am from a town called San Andrés Tzirondaro, Michoacan and trained as a professional midwife at the Mujeres Aliadas (class of 2019 to 2022).
 I am the mother of a boy and work in the community program as a community midwife.
 Together with the team, we carry out health campaigns in different communities.

 Richard Ferguson